 How To Make Roasted Red Pepper Hummus

-Roasting red peppers is just a case of slicing up your red pepper so that you remove the stems and core and then lying the pieces down skin side up on a parchment lined baking tray.
-Bake in the oven at 450°F for 25 minutes until the skins are beautifully charred.
+Slice your red bell peppers so that you remove the stems and core and then lie the pieces down skin side up on a parchment lined baking tray.
+Bake at 450°F for 25 minutes until the skins are beautifully charred.

-Then you bring them out, put them into a bowl, cover the bowl and let the peppers ‘steam’ in the bowl for 15 minutes, this loosens the skins nicely so they peel right off.
+Then you bring them out, put them into a bowl, cover the bowl and let the peppers ‘steam’ in the bowl for 15 minutes, this loosens the skins nicely.

 Then you want to soak some freshly crushed garlic cloves in some freshly squeezed lemon juice for a few minutes.
 This just takes some of the bite out of the raw garlic.